Ifoegbu1/flutter-fastlane-action/README.md

    - Verify your App Store Connect API key has sufficient permissions
    - Ensure your bundle identifier matches what's registered in App Store Connect
    - Check that your app version and build number are not already in use
+   - Remember that this action only deploys to TestFlight - after testing, you must manually submit for App Store review through App Store Connect

 3. **Fastlane errors:**
    - Ensure your fastlane installation is properly set up in your iOS folder